github/codeql/docs/language/learn-ql/javascript/type-tracking.rst

 As mentioned, type tracking will track values in and out of function calls and properties, but only within some limits.

-Type tracking does not always track *through* functions, that is, if a value flows into a parameter and back out of the return value, it might not be tracked back out to the call site again.
+For example, type tracking does not always track *through* functions, that is, if a value flows into a parameter and back out of the return value, it might not be tracked back out to the call site again.
 Here's an example that the model from this tutorial won't find: